-The ordinary rules and principles on jurisdiction are applicable also to private antitrust disputes.
-In particular, Regulation (EU) No. 1215/2012 and, on a residual basis, Italian Law on Private International Law (ie, Law of 31 May 1995, No. 218) apply.
+The ordinary rules and principles on jurisdiction are also applicable to private antitrust disputes.
+In particular, Regulation (EU) No. 1215/2012 and, on a residual basis, the Italian Law on Private International Law (Law of 31 May 1995, No. 218) apply.